karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 An authentication prompt will be displayed the first time a function is called that requires connectivity to Azure AD.
 Additional calls to functions in the module will not require re-authentication once the first authentication succeeds.

 The authentication prompt relies on the `Connect-MSOLService` function provided by the MSOnline module.
+Any conditional access policies that apply when calling `Connect-MSOLService` will then also apply to users using this module (e.g. MFA).

 ### Permissions required by the user using the module